msmith752752/msmith752752/README.md

 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Python
-- 📫 How to reach me ...email
+- 📫 How to reach me ...msmith752@hotmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...I want to learn Python